 One benefit of investing in strata-title offices compared to condominiums is that square meter prices can be half as high in Bangkok’s prime central districts.

 Investors often set up Thai Limited Companies (LLCs) to get hold of commercial property.

-As mentioned, foreign companies (like developers) also set up Joint Ventures with local Thai companies to access the market.
+As mentioned, foreign companies (like developers) also set up joint-ventures (JVs) with local Thai companies to access the market.